maxhbr/LDBcollector/md/MakeIndex.md

                         "MakeIndex"
                     ],
                     "__impliedId": "MakeIndex",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, this license is free but GPL-incompatible, and was found in the\nMakeIndex component inside TeXLive.\n"
+                                "Per Fedora, this license is free but GPL-incompatible, and was found in the\nMakeIndex component inside TeXLive.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [